Topic 4 Learning Objectives. By the end of this week you should be able to:

 Interactive Videos with H5P Activity:

-H5P multiple-choice questions embedded in a video are a great way to help learners stay more engage and well as help them self-assess so that know if they understand the video instruction or not.
+H5P multiple-choice questions embedded in a video are a great way to help learners stay more engaged and well as help them self-assess so that know if they understand the video instruction or not.

 - Please work through the following H5P and use the screencast video you created last week to add at least one information pop-up in the video and two multiple-choice questions to your video: https://bit.ly/dsc-h5p-activity-1